hp3240auqq/prima.cpp/README.md

 > If your host machine does not have a GPU, ignore the `--gpu-mem` option.

+> If you update to the latest code, non-rank 0 nodes can omit `-c 1024`.

 ### Run in Server Mode
 You can run prima.cpp in server mode, by launching `llama-server` on the rank 0 device (with `--host` and `--port` specified) and `llama-cli` on the others.
 Here is an example with 2 devices: